-We provide emergency, observation, and inpatient services at NYU Langone’s Ronald O. Perelman Center for Emergency Services, NYU Langone Hospital—Brooklyn, and NYU Winthrop Hospital, and emergency services at NYU Langone Health—Cobble Hill, NYU Langone Orthopedic Hospital, and NYC Health + Hospitals/Bellevue.
+We provide emergency, observation, and inpatient services at NYU Langone’s Ronald O. Perelman Center for Emergency Services, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island, and emergency services at NYU Langone Health—Cobble Hill Emergency Department at the Joseph S. and Diane H. Steinberg Ambulatory Care Center, NYU Langone Orthopedic Hospital, and NYC Health + Hospitals/Bellevue.

 Additionally, we are partnered with the NYC Poison Control Center, assisting people with emergencies related to exposure to toxic agents or possible poisoning, 24 hours a day, 7 days a week.

-Our medical teams collaborate across NYU Langone sites and emergency medicine divisions, including specialists in the Division of Pediatric Emergency Medicine, who staff the KiDS Emergency Department, and members of the Division of Observation and Short Stay Medicine, who oversee the largest dedicated observation unit in the country.
+Our medical teams collaborate across NYU Langone sites and emergency medicine divisions, including specialists in the Division of Pediatric Emergency Medicine, who staff the KiDS Emergency Department, and members of the Division of Observation Medicine, who oversee the largest dedicated observation unit in the country.

 Our Clinical Sites